-Under the null hypothesis of no cross-sectional dependence, the test statistics are asymptotically distributed as standard normal.
-Pesaran (2004) approach has remarkable positive qualities in samples of practically all relevant sizes and remains robust in a variety of settings (see Pesaran, 2004).
+Under the null hypothesis of no cross-sectional dependence, the test statistic is asymptotically distributed as standard normal.
+Pesaran(2004)'s approach has remarkable positive qualities in samples of practically all relevant sizes and remains robust in a variety of settings (see Pesaran, 2004).

-Test for Slope Homogeneity
+Test for slope homogeneity

-Second issue before estimating Equations (2) is to decide whether the slope coefficients are homogenous.
-In Equations (2), the null hypothesis of slope homogeneity-H0: $\beta_i = \beta$, for all i is tested against the alternative hypothesis of heterogeneity-H1: $\beta_i \neq \beta_j$, for a non-zero fraction of pair-wise slopes for $i \neq j$.
+Second issue before estimating Eqs.(2) is to decide whether the slope coefficients are homogenous.
+In Eqs.(2), the null hypothesis of slope homogeneity-H0: $\beta_i = \beta$ , for all i is tested against the alternative hypothesis of heterogeneity-H1: $\beta_i \neq \beta_j$ , for a non-zero fraction of pair-wise slopes for $i \neq j$ .
 In order to test for the null hypothesis, Swamy (1970) developed the slope homogeneity test on the dispersion of individual slope estimates from a suitable pooled estimator.